-The ways people communicate, connect, and learn have changed dramatically in the last 20 years.
-A new digital world has emerged that is bending over backwards to gain - and keep - our attention.
-This new world is marked by constant connectedness, hyper-personalized streams of communication, and online communities inhabited by members of our own tribe.
+The ways people communicate and connect have changed dramatically in the last 20 years.
+A new digital world has emerged that is bending over backwards to gain our attention.
+This new world is marked by constant connectedness, hyper-personalized communication, and online communities inhabited by members of our own tribe.

-But most nonprofits struggle to provide the community and connection their donors desire.
+But most nonprofits struggle to provide the personal connection to impact their donors desire.

 Our current crisis started in the mid-2000’s.
 In fact, there was an 18% drop in the number of individuals who gave to nonprofits between 2006 and 2015.

-It’s no coincidence that this timeframe corresponds with the rise of Facebook (2004), Twitter (2006), the iPhone (2007) and a host of software platforms designed to deliver a barage of personalized marketing messages.
+It’s no coincidence that this timeframe corresponds with the rise of Facebook (2004), Twitter (2006), the iPhone (2007) and a host of software platforms designed to deliver a barrage of personalized marketing messages.